The unexpected sadness in watching our children grow up

 I have come to realise that whilst we celebrate each milestone and watch with pride how our children learn to navigate the world around them; rolling, sitting, crawling, standing, walking, running, jumping...
 With each new ability the door to the previous stage has closed.

 Of course, this is what being a parent is all about.
 Nurturing your child, guiding them and seeing them take steps to become their own person.
-We 'yay' at their achievements and hold them when they (or we) need support, but no one ever talks about how this process can also bring bouts of sadness.
+We 'yay' at their achievements and hold them when they (or we) need support, but no one ever talks about how this process can also bring on an unexpected feeling of sadness.

 Sometimes I feel like I have a hole in my chest and every time I realise that my boys have changed, moved up a notch towards freedom, the hole is replaced with a slightly different shape.
 So there are little bits missing.
 The lego phase, the making experimental food phase, the superhero phase, the monster truck phase, the play-doh phase...(not my favourite), the 'I want to wear 10 hats' phase, the 'can we do a show for you' phase...

 I feel a version of grief when I think about my youngest, with his chubby cheeks and big blue eyes trying to walk across the room at his toddler class.
 He waddled and swayed, managed to keep upright and then collapsed in my arms for a big cuddle and lots of praise.
-That child is no longer here.
+In that moment I was so proud, but now I feel a sense of loss as that child is no longer here.

 Or when we were camping and I went into the hall and found him sitting by a table enjoying both his breakfast and the view outside.
 I look at that photo and can still feel how his fleece pyjamas felt against my skin as I held him.